INDIANAPOLIS (AP) — The state of Michigan has found a way to end.

 HE IS BACK

 Dick Vitale returned to ESPN’s show Tuesday night after his battle with cancer.
 Vitale missed most of last season when his signature voice was marred by lymphoma and melanoma.

-Sitting center stage in front of Wildcats fans, he opened the show by thanking everyone who had sent texts and letters of support, acknowledging the famous words of his late friend Jim Valvano – “Don’t give up.
+Sitting in the middle of Wildcats fans, he opened the program by thanking everyone who had sent texts and letters of support and acknowledging the famous words of his late friend Jim Valvano – “Do not give up.
 Never give up” – inspired him to persevere.

 HE SAID IT

-“This is a really good team and it’s going to be a great team,” Izzo said.
+“This is a really good team and it’s going to be a great team,” said Izzo.
 “So all Kentucky fans, don’t jump off the ship.
 I told John it’s illegal to have that many seniors in Kentucky.”

 Michigan State: host Villanova on Friday.

 Kentucky: hosts South Carolina State on Thursday.